chrisc93/blog.csconley.com/wp-content/plugins/wp-cerber/readme.txt

 **What does "Cerber" mean?**

-This is a contraction from Cerberus.
+Cerber is derived from the name Cerberus.
 In Greek and Roman mythology, Cerberus is a multi-headed dog with a serpent's tail, a mane of snakes, and a lion's claws.
 Nobody can bypass this angry dog.
 Now you can order WP Cerber to guard the entrance to your site too.